 It’s best not to plan a new wedding day before you have the divorce well underway.
 And remember you won’t be able to get remarried until your Decree Absolute has materialised.

+Costs can escalate.
 The longer a divorce takes the more it can cost.
-Whilst agreeing a fixed fee for your divorce can help guarantee how much you will pay for the divorce itself, the other elements (agreements over finances and any children on the marriage) are likely to be charged for based on the amount of time taken to take your instructions, negotiate with the other side, prepare paperwork and represent you in court.
+Whilst agreeing a fixed fee for your divorce can help guarantee how much you will pay for the divorce itself, the other elements (agreements over finances and the care of any children on the marriage) are likely to be charged for based on the amount of time taken to take your instructions, negotiate with the other side, prepare paperwork and represent you in court.
 As you can imagine, the more you can do to agree and avoid court, the less you will need to pay.

 The common thread through these points is that a delay to a divorce, whatever the reason, means you cannot move on with your life.
 While there is little that can be done about some of the causes – the speed courts work at for instance – it is in everyone’s interest to sort out things as quickly as possible – without delay.